How to make a low-calorie rice pudding

 How to make low-calorie rice pudding

-- After, add the cinnamon, grated peels, and sweetener.
+- Afterward, add the cinnamon, grated peels, and sweetener.

-- Let boil until the water has completely been absorbed.
+- Let boil until the water is completely absorbed.
 Don’t forget to stir the rice so it doesn’t stick to the bottom.

-- Once creamy and once all of the water has evaporated, add the liter of skim milk.
-Now, just let the milk and rice cook.
+- Once it’s creamy and as soon as all of the water evaporates, add the low-fat milk.
+Now, just let the rice cook in the milk.

-- When it starts boiling, remove from heat, cover, and let sit.
-If you like rice pudding cold, let it cool a while before putting in the fridge.
+- When it starts boiling, remove it from heat.
+Then, cover it and let sit for a while.
+If you like cold rice pudding, let it cool down a few hours before you store it in the fridge.